antmicro/kenning/README.md

 Method `runtime.run_locally` runs benchmarks of the model on the current device.

-The `MeasurementsCollector` class collects all benchmarks' data for the model inference and saves it in JSON format that can be later used to render results as described in [section on rendering report from benchmarks](#render-report-from-benchmarks).
+The `MeasurementsCollector` class collects all benchmarks' data for the model inference and saves it in JSON format that can be later used to render reports with `kenning.scenarios.render_report` script.

 As it can be observed, all classes accessible from JSON files in the scenarios have the same configuration as the classes in above Python scripts.

-### Adding new implementations
+## Adding new implementations

 `Dataset`, `ModelWrapper`, `Optimizer`, `RuntimeProtocol`, `Runtime` and other classes from `kenning.core` module have dedicated directories for their implementations.
 Each method in base classes that requires implementation raises `NotImplementedError` exception.